- Applications to the University of Massachusetts Amherst are submitted online. Please visit the Graduate School for more information.

 - Foreign students from a university in a non-English-speaking country: Either TOEFL (Test of English as a Foreign Language), or IELTS (International English Language Testing System)-only the academic version of test is accepted, or PTE Academic (Pearson Test of English).

 - Official transcripts from each college or university that you have attended.
-ALL TRANSCRIPTS MUST GO TO GRADUATE ADMISSIONS, GOODELL BUILDING, UMASS AMHERST, AMHERST MASS 01003.

 - Three letters of recommendation, preferably from persons in your major academic field at the institution that you most recently attended.